mr-andres-carvajal/terraform-plus/README.md

-# terraform-plus
+# Terraform Plus

-Terraform image with additional executables, like AWS CLI
+A minimal Docker image based on Alpine Linux, includes Terraform and AWS CLI